 The most important aspect in buying a bungalow is to get yourself into a position where if an opportunity does arise, you are ready to grasp it straight away.
 Tony Fullbrook, Head of Purchase Mortgages at Barclays, interviewed by the Times, had this advice for potential bungalow buyers:

-With Yes Homebuyers, you can get a house sale on your terms, allowing you to make an offer straight away when a bungalow first appears on the market.
-We can arrange completion at your convenience to help secure the property, and with ready cash, no chain and total flexibility to fit around the seller, there is no chance that you will be beaten by another buyer.
+Our service is all about putting you in control, allowing you to make an offer straight away when a bungalow first appears on the market.
+We can arrange completion at your convenience to help secure the property.
+And with ready cash, no chain and total flexibility to fit around the seller, there is no chance that you will be beaten by another buyer.

-Call Kelvin on 0808 274 9622 and get a quote and an agreement in principle today.
-You’ll be ready to bag that bungalow as soon as it appears and start living the single storey lifestyle that is so popular around the world from Bengal to Brisbane.
+Call us on 0800 133 7687 to learn more and see about getting an offer from us.
+You’ll be ready to bag that bungalow as soon as it appears, and start living the single storey lifestyle that is so popular around the world - from Bengal to Brisbane.